svanirudh1809/TicTacToe/README.md

 1 | 2 | 3
 Choose the number to put mark in that grid.

 Player with 'x' starts the game.

+> ## Future Directions
+> - The computer mode is to be enhanced
+> - A better UI can be added

 ## Contributing